kshakib22/Combined-Project/README.md

 ```
 build/strokestrip examples/study_inputs/filename_cleaned.scap
 ```
 where `filename_cleaned` would be the filename of the newly labeled .scap file.
+The outputs will be produced in the same `study_inputs` folder as the input.